SakhileM17/fullstack-banking-e-wallet-app/README.md

-# Full Stack Banking App
+# Full Stack Banking App Simulation

-This React app simulates a full stack bank and allows users to perform basic transactions such as :
+This React app simulates a full stack bank application and users can perform the following basic transactions :

 - Withdrawals.
 - Deposits.